Biological-Microsystems-Laboratory/3d-printed-oxygen-control-insert/publishing/response-to-reviewers.md

 Also, it is important to compare with some other methods related to 3d printing such as that done recently by Kamei K. et al. (Biomed Microdevices.
 2015 Apr;17(2):36).

 * **Authors' rebuttal:**
-The work by Kamei et al. was cited along with several other papers that used 3D printed parts as molds for PDMS devices on line 33 of the original manuscript, now line 46 of the revised manuscipt.
+The work by Kamei et al. was cited along with several other papers that used 3D printed parts as molds for PDMS devices on line 33 of the original manuscript, now line 46 of the revised manuscript.

 "This is the first 3D-printed device that can be functionalized to control oxygen in cell culture" is a statement which is too strong.